How Accurate Are Fitbit Heart Rates

 Q: How does Fitbit measure heart rate?
 A: Fitbit uses a technology called photoplethysmography (PPG), which involves shining green LED light onto the skin and detecting the amount of light reflected back.
 Changes in blood flow during each heartbeat alter the amount of reflected light, which the device uses to calculate heart rate.

 Q: Are Fitbit heart rate readings accurate?
 A: Fitbit heart rate readings are generally reasonably accurate, especially at rest and during moderate exercise.
-However, accuracy can decrease during more intense physical activity or if the device is not worn correctly.
+Still, accuracy can decrease during more intense physical activity or if the device is not worn correctly.

 Q: Is Fitbit heart rate monitoring reliable for medical purposes?
 A: While Fitbit can provide valuable insights into your cardiovascular health, it is not a substitute for medical advice or monitoring.
 If you have concerns about your heart rate or health, consult with a healthcare professional.